josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/❤️‍🩹_Rehabilitated_Tech/🌷_Opening_The_Source/☔️_policing_hoverboards_and_omniwrenches.md

 - **Hoverboard-class technologies**
   Low-risk, legible, locally contained
-  → typically permitted, lightly regulated
+  → typically permitted, absorbed, and normalised

 - **Omniwrench-class technologies**
   High-impact, multi-use, cross-domain
-  → frequently restricted, scrutinised, or suppressed
+  → trigger scrutiny, restriction, or containment

 The distinction is not aesthetic.
 It is structural.

+Omniwrench systems are not a stage of development.
+They are a **classification threshold** — the point at which a tool’s capability becomes system-level.

 ---